 In accordance with SEC and its guidance on redeemable equity instruments, which has been codified in Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Topic 480-10-S99, redemption provisions not solely within the control of a company require common stock subject to redemption to be classified outside of permanent equity.
-Given that the Public Shares will be issued with Public Warrants, the initial carrying value of common stock classified as temporary equity will be the allocated proceeds determined in accordance with FASB ASC 470-20.
+Given that the Public Shares were issued with Public Warrants, the initial carrying value of common stock classified as temporary equity was the allocated proceeds determined in accordance with FASB ASC 470-20.
 The Public Shares are subject to FASB ASC 480-10-S99.
 If it is probable that the equity instrument will become redeemable, the Company has the option to either (i) accrete changes in the redemption value over the period from the date of issuance (or from the date that it becomes probable that the instrument will become redeemable, if later) to the earliest redemption date of the instrument or (ii) recognize changes in the redemption value immediately as they occur and adjust the carrying amount of the instrument to equal the redemption value at the end of each reporting period.
-The Company has elected to recognize the changes immediately.
+The Company has elected to recognize the changes immediately as they occur, measured at the end of each reporting period.